promptware/metaprompt/docs/index.md

 Write me a poem about [:subject] in the style of [:style]
 ```

-## Meta-prompting
+## Prompt rewriting

-Meta-prompting is a technique of asking an LLM to create/modify/expand an LLM prompt.
+Prompt rewriting is a technique of asking an LLM to create/modify/expand an LLM prompt.

 - Dynamically crafting task-specific prompts based on a set of high level principles
 - Modifying prompts to increase accuracy